Derek52/Conduit/README.md

 If you'd like to help, or have any questions, shoot me a message at stacksite8@gmail.com

+In the mean time check out the Demo.kt example to see the working code.

 I'll try to get back to you soon.